Anna Dostoevskaya: Early life

 Anna Grigoryevna Snitkina was born to Maria Anna and Grigory Ivanovich Snitkin.
+Her father was of Ukrainian origin.
+Upon moving from Poltava Governorate to Saint-Petersburg he changed his surname from Snitko to Snitkin.

 She graduated from an academic high school summa cum laude and subsequently trained as a stenographer.

 Marriage

 On 4 October 1866, Anna Snitkina started working as a stenographer on Fyodor Dostoevsky's novel The Gambler.
 A month later they became engaged.

 In the Memoirs, Anna describes how Dostoevsky began his marriage proposal by outlining the plot of an imaginary new novel, as if he needed her advice on female psychology.
 In the story an old painter makes a proposal to a young girl whose name is Anya.
 Dostoevsky asked if it was possible for a girl so young and different in personality to fall in love with the painter.
 Anna answered that it was quite possible.
 Then he told Anna: "Put yourself in her place for a moment.
 Imagine I am the painter, I confessed to you and asked you to be my wife.
 What would you answer?"
 Anna said: "I would answer that I love you and I will love you forever".

 On 15 February 1867, the couple were married.
 Two months later they went abroad, where they remained for over four years (until July 1871).
 Shortly before their departure two of Dostoevsky's creditors filed charges against him.